-The police knock at the door, a detective’s business card is left for you, or a friend or relative calls you to let you know the police are looking for you – that is how it starts.
+The story of a typical arrest warrant begins when the police knock at the door, a detective’s business card is left for you, or a friend or relative calls you to let you know the police are looking for you – that is how it starts.
 Sometimes a background check for a new job uncovers a forgotten past.
 Other times a warrant is discovered during a routine traffic stop.
 In any event, the warrant will not go away.

 Law enforcement agencies now share data via computer networks and databases.
 Unlike the days-gone-by where such information was kept locally, usually in a paper file, these records are almost instantly shared with those who access the numerous databases that report incidents.
 Due to automation, sometimes names, alleged alias names, dates of birth, and residency information are cross referenced in error.
 When this happens even the most understanding law enforcement officer will sometimes make an arrest based on wrong information.

 Under Florida State law, an arrest warrant can be issued in several ways.
 One warrant can arise from a failure to appear (FTA ) in court.
 For a valid warrant, there must be an order and proper legal notice.
 For some traffic tickets or a Notice to Appear ( NTA ) the only notice given is to the person who has been encountered by the police.
 Sometimes suspects give a false name and an arrest warrnt may be issued for the person who was unfortunate enough to have someone steal their identity.
 Notices to Appear are frequently issued for misdemeanor drug charges or shoplifting.

 Another warrant can be issued after police refer a case to a local prosecutor.
 In Florida, local prosecutors are called State Attorneys.
 Sometimes an Assistant State Attorney or investigating law enforcement officer will request a Judge to issue an arrest warrant.

 How can an arrest warrant be removed from the system?